 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.

-Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and it was the main reason for the ending of the kingdom of Egypt.
+Egypt is celebrating on July 23 the Egyptian revolution of 1952 against King Farouk, and it was the main reason for the ending of the kingdom of Egypt.

-It's on March 21 as a kind of appreciation for Egyptians mothers but it's not a public holiday in Egypt.
+It's on March 21 as a kind of appreciation for Egyptian mothers but it's not a public holiday in Egypt.

 It has no fixed day but it's most probably in April during spring it's a Public holiday where Egyptians like to go to national parks and eat dry fish and fruits so when you visit Egypt during that holiday you' l find everything is different in Egypt.

-Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private tour packages and choose your favorite journey, in addition to Egypt Nile cruise packages which offers a marvelous experiences through the heart of Egypt, or custom your dream vacation.
+Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private tours and choose your favorite journey, in addition to Nile river cruise which offers a marvelous experience through the heart of Egypt, or custom your dream vacation.
 Don't miss the chance and book us now: